stefanDeveloper/dodger/README.md

 ## Prerequisite

-Before running one of the applications, it is advisable to follow the [Prerequisiste](./rerequisite/README.md).
+Before running one of the applications, it is advisable to follow the [Prerequisite](./rerequisite/README.md).
 This guideline helps you to set up your server with some very basic settings, like Fail2Ban.

+## Getting Started

+tbc.
+Ansible configuration

 ## Contribution